Jiansiyu/spectrometer_nn/README.md

 ## TODO
- - [ ] Change unequal dataset ?
+ - [x] Change unequal dataset ?
 The number of the dataset in each sieve hole will reflect the importance of the sieve hole
+   - [x] tested bad
- - [ ] Try Detector Coordination System different order optimize
+ - [x] Try Detector Coordination System different order optimize
+   - [ ] 3 order
+   - [ ] 4 order
+   - [ ] 5 order
+ - [ ] add new tune function to the multi-order training
 <!-- LICENSE -->
 ## License